nikhilpal45/rover_roboticarm/README.md

 # rover_roboticarm
+We created a rover with robotic arm over it.
 We are using arduino mega 2560.
 Bluetooth module hc-05.
 This code is created for a four powered wheel rover with robotic arm over it having two degree of freedom .
 This means we are using only two servo motors.
 We are going to control this with android phone using Bluetooth.
 Both sides of wheels are connected parallel to motor driver(L298 Motor Driver Module).